Shane Ray

-Shane Michael Ray (born May 18, 1993) is an American football defensive lineman who is a free agent.
-He played college football at Missouri, where he was recognized as a unanimous All-American, and was drafted by the Denver Broncos in the first round of the 2015 NFL Draft.
+Shane Michael Ray (born May 18, 1993) is an American professional football defensive lineman for the Saskatchewan Roughriders of the Canadian Football League (CFL).
+He played college football at Missouri, where he was recognized as a unanimous All-American.
+He was selected by the Denver Broncos in the first round of the 2015 NFL draft.
+Ray has won one Super Bowl and two Grey Cups.

-High school career
+Early life

 Ray attended Bishop Miege High School in Roeland Park, Kansas, where he played football and competed in track.
 In football, he earned first-team all-state honors as a senior after totaling 100 tackles, including 16 tackles for loss, 10.5 sacks, three forced fumbles.
 In track & field, Ray competed in the throwing events.
 At the 2010 Baker Relays, he took gold in the shot put event with a throw of 14.60 meters (47 ft 9 in).

 Considered a three-star recruit by Rivals.com, he was rated as the 17th best weakside defensive end prospect of his class.
 After being shown interest by programs such as Notre Dame, Kansas and Wisconsin, he ultimately decided to accept a scholarship to Missouri.

 College career

 After redshirting in his first season, he made 16 tackles, including 2.5 for loss, in 12 games as a backup defensive end for the Tigers.
 In 2013, played in all 14 games, recording 39 tackles, including nine for loss, and 4.5 sacks despite backing up Kony Ealy and Michael Sam.
-In 2014, he began to emerge as one of the premier pass rushers in the SEC.
+In 2014, he began to emerge as one of the premier pass rushers in the Southeastern Conference (SEC).
 Through the first five games of the season, he set a new career high in tackles for loss (11) and sacks (8).
 In the 2014 SEC Championship Game, he was ejected from the game after targeting Alabama quarterback Blake Sims after throwing for what turned out to be a 58-yard touchdown to DeAndrew White.
-He cooled off towards the end of the season, but he still finished with 65 tackles, 22.5 TFL and 14.5 sacks, breaking the record of 11.5 that was owned by both Michael Sam and Aldon Smith.
-Following the season, he was named a consensus All-American and the SEC Defensive Player of the Year.
+He cooled off towards the end of the season, but he still finished with 65 tackles, 22.5 tackles-for-loss and 14.5 sacks, breaking the record of 11.5 that was owned by both Michael Sam and Aldon Smith.
+Following the season, he was named a unanimous All-American and the SEC Defensive Player of the Year.

-After his junior season, Ray entered the 2015 NFL Draft.
+After his junior season, Ray entered the 2015 NFL draft.

 Professional career

-Ray was prevented from participating in drills at the NFL Combine due to a foot injury similar to turf toe that he obtained during the 2015 Citrus Bowl, however many doctors have said surgery is not needed.
+Pre-draft

-On April 27, 2015, days before the 2015 NFL Draft, Ray was cited for possession of marijuana.
+Ray was prevented from participating in drills at the NFL Combine due to a foot injury similar to turf toe that he obtained during the 2015 Citrus Bowl, however many doctors said surgery is not needed.
+On April 27, 2015, days before the 2015 NFL Draft, he was cited for possession of marijuana.